-*School Board Meeting Highlights are a summary/overview of interesting and important decisions, presentations and/or discussions that take place at Board meetings.
-They are different from the meeting minutes, which give a detailed report of Board members present, personnel transactions, Consent Agenda approval, vote tallies, etc. Meeting minutes are posted on the website as part of the following meeting’s public packet.
+*School Board Meeting Highlights are an overview of important decisions, presentations and/or discussions that take place at Board meetings.
+They are different from the meeting minutes, which give a more detailed report of Board actions and are posted on the website as part of the following meeting’s public packet.

 The May 21 School Board meeting was held via a Zoom conference call.
 A voice recording will be posted on the District website.
 Here are highlights of the meeting:

 The Board re-elected Dr. Elaine Aumiller as chairman pro tem, Virginia Webster as secretary, Eileen Kowalczyk as president and Vicki Chung as vice president, for one-year terms.

 Adam Parisi, assistant superintendent of finance and operations, reported that the District had an opportunity to renegotiate its contract with First Student, the transportation vendor.
 As a result, the District is able to give families reimbursements for April and May.
 The business office is now processing the reimbursements – those who paid by credit card or e-pay will see the funds applied to their credit card, those who paid by check or cash will receive a check in the mail.
 The process must be done manually and will take several weeks.

 Remote Learning Update